lubeda/EspHoMaTriXv2/README.md

           id(rgb8x32)->date_screen(10,5);
 ```

-The on_start_runnig trigger is called after the device boot once.
-The on_empty_queue-trigger is called when there is nothing in the queue.
+The `on_start_runnig`-trigger is called after the device boot once.
+The `on_empty_queue`-trigger is called when there is nothing in the queue.
 With the examples you will always have a clock and date displayed.
 If you don't like or want other colors e.t.c. feel free the change your YAML and have fun.

 If you don't add this trigger you have a blank display until your hosts add screens via service calls.